 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.

 The holiday season can be a stressful time.
 If you are a parent of a child with sensory challenges, those issues can intensify over this time of year.
-If you are not careful, it can lead to a huge sensory meltdown.
 Here are some tips to reduce sensory meltdowns during the holidays.

 I reached out to some of my blogging friends and fellow moms who also happen to parent children with sensory challenges.

 Even if you follow all these tips, that does not mean your child won't have a sensory meltdown over the holidays.
-However, I know many of these strategies will help to decrease sensory meltdowns and give you tools to use if your child does have one.
+However, I know many of these strategies will help to manage sensory meltdowns and give you tools to use if your child does have one.

 Tip #1 – Use a Sensory Calm Down Bag

 Elizabeth suggested creating a sensory calm-down bag and bringing it along.
 If there are items that help to soothe your child when they are overwhelmed then place them into your calm-down bag and bring them along just in case.
 Some examples of items you can bring along include; noise-canceling headphones, a pressure vest, a squishy/fidget toy, a chewy tube, an iPod, headphones with calming music, or even a rice pouch that has been infused with essential oils.